Disabled People's Direct Action Network: Early years

 In early 1993, Barbara Lisicki, Alan Holdsworth, and Sue Elsegood became founders of the Disabled People's Direct Action Network (DAN).

 The idea was to build on and sustain the campaigning energy from the Block Telethon protest organised by the Campaign to Stop Patronage, and in spring 1993 a weekend residential conference was held by about 16 interested disabled people using the guest rooms in the grounds of the Disabled Drivers Association at Ashwellthorpe Hall near Norwich.
 The debate was essentially between creating a general civil rights campaign or creating a campaign based on specific target issues, starting with inaccessible public transport.
 The eventual vote was in favour of specific targets, the argument being that it would visibly engage more disabled people.
 At this weekend DAN was formally created.

 The first public action by DAN was in July 1993 in Christchurch after a Parliamentary by-election was called, and the Conservative candidate, tipped to win, had previously in the House of Commons prevented new disability rights legislation from becoming law.
-DAN organized protests during his campaign, and he lost the election.
+DAN organised protests during his campaign, and he lost the election.
+The Campaign for Accessible Transport – led by disability rights groups – was set up to protest and lobby for increased access to public transport.